+ How To Add This Control To Your Project (Click to Expand)

 1. Forward Button

-The servo will start spinning in the forward direction (depends on orientation).
+The servo will start spinning in the forward direction (depending on orientation).

 2. Stop Button

-Pressing the Stop button will release the servo, and it will slow to a stop.
-If the gearing allows you should now be able to move the output gear by hand.
+Pressing the Stop button will release the servo and slow to a stop.
+If the gearing allows, you should now be able to move the output gear by hand.

 3. Reverse Button

-The servo will start spinning in the reverse direction (depends on orientation).
+The servo will spin in the reverse direction (depending on orientation).

 Settings